futurice/vor/vor-image-client/README.md

   LISTEN_ID=<socket message id to listen>
   SEND_TYPE=<the type property of message to be sent>
   SEND_ID=<the id property of message to be sent>
+  UPDATE_TIME=<how frequently the client will send an image in milliseconds>
   NODE_PATH=/var/vor/vor-image-client/
   NODE_ENV=production
   ```